netxms/netxms-doc/admin/installation.rst

 Installing from DEB repository
 ==============================

-We host public APT repository at http://packages.netxms.org/ for most deb-based distributions (Debian, Ubuntu, Mint, Raspbian, etc.).
+We host a public APT repository at http://packages.netxms.org/ for most deb-based distributions (Debian, Ubuntu, Mint, Raspbian, etc.).
-Packages are signed, and you'll need to install additional encryption key for signature verification.
+Packages are signed, and you'll need to install an additional encryption key for signature verification.

 Supported URLs (*CODENAME* should be replaced with output of `lsb_release -sc`):